 The era of 100% and 125% mortgages are now long gone.
-Now that the credit crunch is but a distant memory, lenders are now becoming more confident with their lending, offering bigger bands of mortgages such as 95%.
-By using these bigger deals, lenders are able to maintain the comfort of knowing you have something to lose, should your situation change and you are unable to maintain monthly repayments.
+Now that the credit crunch is but a distant memory, lenders are becoming more confident with their lending, offering more prominent bands of mortgages such as 95%.
+Using these more significant deals, lenders can maintain the comfort of knowing you have something to lose, should your situation change and you are unable to keep monthly repayments.

-It is notably quite difficult to save up for a deposit for many people and thus can be a barrier for entering the property market.
-When customers get in touch, we often find that we receive a large amount questions about deposits.
+It is notably quite challenging to save up for a deposit for many people and thus be a barrier to entering the property market.
+When customers get in touch, we often find that we receive many questions about deposits.
 Below we have answered some of them for you.

-The more deposit you put down, the lower the interest rate that the lender might be able to offer you.
-This is because in the eyes of the lender, you pose less of a risk if they lend to you.
+The more deposit you put down, the lower the lender’s interest rate might be able to offer you.
+Because, in the lender’s eyes, you pose less of a risk if they lend to you.
 So the bigger your deposit, the less expensive band you receive.
-An example of this, is if you put down a 5% deposit, you’ll be offered a 95% band.
+An example of this is if you put down a 5% deposit, you’ll get offered a 95% band.

-Gifted deposits are common and are widely accepted in the mortgage industry.
-When going through the gifted deposit route the person gifting must confirm that this doesn’t need to be paid back and is purely a gift.
+Gifted deposits are common and get widely accepted in the mortgage industry.
+When going through the gifted deposit route, the person gifting must confirm that this doesn’t need to be paid back and is purely a gift.

-To do this you will need to present forms of ID and proof of funds for the purpose of anti-money laundering.
-Gifted Deposits have been a godsend for the mortgage industry and the market would look very different without them.
+You will need to present forms of ID and proof of funds for anti-money laundering.
+Gifted Deposits have been a godsend for the mortgage industry, and the market would look very different without them.

-For the sake of anti-money laundering, all applicants will need to provide bank statements to provide proof of how your funds have been built up over time.
-For larger deposits, you will need to provide the lender with detailed, documented evidence.
+For the sake of anti-money laundering, all applicants will need to provide bank statements to provide proof of how your funds have to get built up over time.
+For more extensive deposits, you will need to give the lender with detailed, documented evidence.

 If you are selling a property, then the Memorandum of Sale provided by the estate agent is your proof of funds.

-It’s still a 5% minimum if you qualify for the government’s Help to Buy scheme.
-This can then be further topped up to 25% via the equity loan, to help you obtain a lower rate mortgage.
-You must remember though that if you opt for this, then the 20% deposit provided by the Government is a loan, not a gift and will need completely paying back.
+It’s still a 5% minimum if you qualify for the Government’s Help to Buy scheme.
+It can then be further topped up to 25% via the equity loan, to help you obtain a lower rate mortgage.
+You must remember that if you opt for this, then the 20% deposit provided by the Government is a loan, not a gift, and will need to pay back.